sbussetti/deluge-siphon/README.md

   Just a simple Chrome extension for sending torrent links directly to your Deluge server

 ## Changelist

+### v 0.7
+  * Near complete rewrite as foundation for upcoming improvements.

 ### v 0.66.5 Bugfix / Cleanup
   * Removed use of synchronous ajax request when ensuring webui is connected to an online daemon